freebsd/freebsd-quarterly/2018q3/00_REPORT.md

   * revising and improving the tooling used to manage the tree and releases
   * additional topics as they are discovered

-3. Gathering information to make decisions be more data-driven.
+3. Gathering information to make decisions more data-driven.
 For example, we are planning developer and user surveys.
 If there are questions that you think should be added to the survey, please discuss them on freebsd-arch@.
 We are exploring ways for automated user-driven hardware usage data to understand the changing ways our software is used and to target better hardware support.

 Here are other noteworthy events (in chronological order) since the last quarterly report.